jcww247/Satc-multi-masternode/README.md

-# Mag-multi-masternode
+# Satc-multi-masternode
-Mag multi masternode(this is not the official script , use at your own risk)
+Satc multi masternode(this is not the official script , use at your own risk)

 ```bash
 git clone https://github.com/jcww247/Satc-multi-masternode